-2. An alteration or change, as in nature, form, or quality.
+2. An alteration or change, as in nature, form or quality.

 c.
-The nucleotide sequence, trait, or individual that results from such a change.
+The nucleotide sequence, trait or individual that results from such a change.

 2. a change or alteration

-6. (Phonetics & Phonology) phonetics
+6. (Phonetics and phonology) phonetics

 a. (in Germanic languages) another name for umlaut

-2. the act or process of changing.
+2. the act or process of change.

-Mutation of thrushes: group of moulting birds.
+of thrushes: group of molting birds.

-1. Inheritable change in a gene‘s DNA.
+1. Inheritable change in the DNA of a gene.

 2. Change in a gene or genes of a living cell.
-A mutation in some way changes the cell’s characteristics and will be inherited.
+A mutation in some way changes the characteristics of the cell and will be inherited.
 See chromosome , genes .